Kay O’Sullivan lays out the truth of what it’s like to holiday at sea.

 I’ll be forced to do things

 What, and how much, you do is entirely your decision.
-If you want to laze by the pool day, after sunny day, then that’s what you do.
+If you want to laze by the pool all day, then that’s what you do.

 I’ll be bored stuck on a ship